pr0f37/pr0f37/docs/1-resume.md

 # Curriculum Vitae

 I am a Warsaw University of Technology graduate with masters in computer science.
 Software engineer with passion for Python and high consulting skills.
 SCRUM certified.
 High analytical know-how.
-High interpersonal and conflict solving skills.
+High interpersonal and conflict resolution skills.
 Constructive problem solver.
-Consequent, accountable with high sense of ownership.
+Consistent, accountable with high sense of ownership.
 Participated in international, world-wide projects.
 Team player.

 ## Education